jp-wang/jp-wang.github.io/_posts/2019-09-29-deep-dive-into-generics02.md

 The code here is totally fine and fully compilable into bytecode.
 However, it's not compile-time-safe because when you try to operate the array by adding a new element it's throwing a runtime exception `ClassCastException`.

-Usually when doing *widening reference convention* such as assign subtype object to supertype reference(like assign `Dog` to `Animal` reference) the compiler will get some kind of safety that only the operations on `Animal` type can be visiable and accessable during compile time.
+Usually when doing *widening reference convention* such as assign subtype object to supertype reference(like assign `Dog` to `Animal` reference) the compiler will get some kind of safety that only the operations on `Animal` type can be visible and accessable during compile time.

 ```java
 Dog dog = new Dog();